Frequent Asked Questions

 Variation to the provided timeline can occur pending on the field realities, specific country requirements and the country geography and travel conditions.

-- We install a server in a laboratory of your choice and you get an access to DataToCare Analytics (server side).
+- We install a server in a laboratory of your choice and you get an access to DataToCare server

-- DataToCare Biopics is installed by the Savics team on GeneXpert devices in the laboratories through the country.
+- DataToCare desktop is installed by the Savics team on GeneXpert machines in the laboratories through the country.
 (Lab-side).

 - Training for the software installation and usage is provided by the Savics team to power users.